urql-graphql/urql/docs/advanced/subscriptions.md

 ```

-As we can see, the `$result.data` is being updated and transformed by the `handleSubscription`
+As we can see, the `$messages.data` is being updated and transformed by the `handleSubscription`
 function.
 This works over time, so as new messages come in, we will append them to
 the list of previous messages.